Best Indian Diet After Angioplasty: Tips and Lifestyle Changes

 Coronary angioplasty serves as a wake-up call for many patients.
 If, after the surgery, you feel depressed, ‘different,’ or socially isolated; please speak to an expert or your loved ones about how you’re feeling.
 The important thing to remember is that you’re not alone.

 The second takeaway is this: In order to tackle this issue from the roots, making dietary and lifestyle changes are key.
-Your diet after angioplasty must be conducive to optimum heart health and functioning.
+Your diet post angioplasty must be conducive to optimum heart health and functioning.

 A healthy heart is the basis of your overall well-being, which include your physical, mental, and emotional health.
 So you must look after it to the best of your abilities.
 It’s never too late to start!